AlanTanner/pdfjs-hugo-module/README.md

 ## Introduction
 [\[Back to Top\]](#table-of-contents)

-This is a [Hugo Shortcode](https://gohugo.io/extras/shortcodes/) inside of a [Hugo Module](https://gohugo.io/hugo-modules/) that uses the latest pre-built verion of PDF.js.
+This is a [Hugo Shortcode](https://gohugo.io/extras/shortcodes/) inside of a [Hugo Module](https://gohugo.io/hugo-modules/) that uses the latest pre-built verion of PDF.js from Mozilla.
 This shortcode allows you to embed a PDF file in a page on your Hugo website.
 It is developed using the [PDF.js](https://mozilla.github.io/pdf.js/) library by Mozilla.

 ## Setup
 [\[Back to Top\]](#table-of-contents)